 The GAC considers that a unified access model is central to providing access to non-public WHOIS data for users with a legitimate purpose and this should continue to be addressed as a matter of urgency.
-Therefore, ii.
-Publish a status report, four weeks prior to ICANN 63.
+Therefore, a. the GAC advises the ICANN Board to:

-- a. the GAC advises the ICANN Board to: - i.
+i.
 Take all steps necessary to ensure the development and implementation of a unified access model that addresses accreditation, authentication, access and accountability, and applies to all contracted parties, as quickly as possible;